-If you’re travelling on our 19-day Japan Circuit Tour, your trip to Shirakawa-go will be spent exploring its main attraction: Ogimachi Village.
+If you’re travelling on our 13-day budget Japan tour, your trip to Shirakawa-go will be spent exploring its main attraction: Ogimachi Village.
 Meander your way around the village, breathing the fresh air and taking in the stunning mountain scenery and the fairytale-like gassho-zukuri farmhouses.

 You can visit the Gassho-zukuri Minka-en museum, which has relocated 27 perfectly preserved houses from around the region to recreate a historical village.
 The museum offers a range of activities, including weaving workshops and the chance to make your own soba noodles.

 Head to Kanda House – a huge five-storey farm house in the heart of Ogimachi.
 Have a look at the fascinating displays of local crafts and artefacts and take advantage of the complimentary tea!